bitsblocks/get-rich-quick-bible/README.md

 Free easy money!
 Buyer beware!
 Do NOT get scammed by the promise of returns of 50 000% on your "investment" and the fear of missing out (FOMO) on the next bitcoin.

+### Q: What's an Initial Coin Offering (ICO) / Token Sales?

+Read the free excerpt titled [ICOs: Magic Beans and Bubble Machines](https://davidgerard.co.uk/blockchain/icos-magic-beans-and-bubble-machines/) from the book [Attack of the 50 Foot Blockchain](https://davidgerard.co.uk/blockchain/book/) by David Gerard.

+> Token offerings have been around a while, but kicked off enormously in the second bubble.
+> The usual pretext is crowdfunding, but in practice the tokens are just traded on the exchanges as commodities.
+> The creators then cash in.
+The value proposition for buyers is, as for the creators, easy money in a bubble.
+>
+> -- David Gerard (Attack of the 50 Foot Blockchain / ICOs: Magic Beans and Bubble Machines)

+### Q: What's a Token Sale Scam?

+A: If you buy these digital tokens (on the blockchain) giving free money as a donation / gift to a company to revolutionize the world one block at a time than everything is ok.

+If you buy these digital token (on the blockchain) trying to get rich (quick) by selling them at a higher price to a greater fool than - surprise, surprise - you're getting scammed.

+Let's quote the fineprint from the "Legal FAQ" from a "standard" token sale:

+> HERO - in whatever form – do NOT represent a claim on or against Byte Heroes, Inc.
+> Byte Heroes, Inc. may decide NOT to exchange HEROs - in whatever form - at ANY time at their sole discretion.
+> [Thanks for the free money and holding the bag!]
+>
+> -- Source: Hero Legal FAQ

+The point is ... you own binary bits (on the blockchain) and the value is ... excactly zero.
+You say?
+Wait, but the token value is not (yet) excactly zero.
+HODL!
+HODL!
+How much richer are you today?

+Ask yourself why should the company work hard, hard, hard to make you rich, rich, rich when - surprise, surprise - the company already collected all the free money from greater fools and  - surprise, surprise - you have zero legal claim to anything.
+Welcome to the world of business!
+Buyer beware!

+### Q: How can you say that these "Platform" Token Sales are Scams?
+Have you read the white paper?
+Have you seen all these serious honest businessmen, the management team and all advisors and more than dozens of happy faces in the brochure?

+A: Money!
+Money!
+Money!
+Breaking news: Free easy money corrupts.

+Breaking news: Building a "platform" to revolutionize the online betting market, tourism, token trading, ...
+you need to work, work, work hard and - surprise, surprise - you need code monkeys (programmers).
+Clicky, clicky, clicky and putting on a great dazzling marketing show is NOT good enough.

+Ask these companies and happy faces where's the code, code, code?

+Remember: Like secure cryptographic algorithms are by definition open - in the 21st century you can by definition only build open decentralized platforms with open (source) code.

+Ask these companies where are the daily check-ins, check-ins, check-ins?
+Where are the daily commits, commits, commits? (†)

+Remember: Running (working) code wins.

+Without open (source) code for all to see the white paper promises are just dreams or let's name it straight - big lies and cash grab scams.
+Thanks for the free money and hodling the bag!

+---

+**Disclaimer: Short version: Please think for yourself.**

+**Long version: Nothing contained on these pages is, or should be construed as providing or offering, investment, legal, accounting, tax or other advice.
+Do not act on any opinion expressed here without consulting a qualified professional.
+Note: The writers do not hold a position in any crypto tokens or cryptocurrency or blockchain company.**

+---

+**New to CryptoCurrencies and CryptoTokens?**

+**See the [Last Week Tonight with John Oliver (HBO) Video on CryptoCurrencies](https://www.youtube.com/watch?v=g6iDZspbRMg) @ YouTube (30min).**

+**Digital currencies and "platform" app tokens are generating a lot of get-rich-quick excitement.
+John Oliver enlists Keegan-Michael Key to get potential investors equally excited about the concept of caution.
+Buyer beware!**